evanjmitchell/on-maternity-and-immunocompetence/README.md

-This respository contains all of the Matlab code used in the paper "On maternity and the co-evolution of a stronger immune system in women", by E. Mitchell, A. Graham, F. Ubeda, and G. Wild.
+This respository contains all of the code used in the paper "On maternity and the co-evolution of a stronger immune system in women", by E. Mitchell, A. Graham, F. Ubeda, and G. Wild.

 # System Requirements